LLNL/MuyGPyS/CONTRIBUTING.md

 - A single sentence summarizing its use.
 - Formatted descriptions of any arguments
 - Formatted descriptions of any returned objects
-- Formatted descriptions of any `Error`s the could be raised and the conditions that trigger them.
+- Formatted descriptions of any `Error`s that could be raised and the conditions that trigger them.

 Additional components might include: